Table of Contents

-Losing data and paying for non-compliance violations are not the only two consequences of ignoring threat actors.
+Losing data and paying for non-compliance violations aren’t the only consequences of ignoring threat actors.
 After a data breach, the damage to your brand could have long-term consequences.
 If consumers lose trust in your brand, the organisation could see a drop in customer sales and a loss in customer loyalty.
 Litigation costs are also long-term as class action and consumer lawsuits are a real possibility.
 These lawsuits could last years after the initial data breach.

 Data protection requires daily updates and continual maintenance.
-Cybersecurity infrastructure must stay updated because the cybersecurity landscape changes daily, and threat actors continue to change their methods to overcome current defences.
+Cybersecurity infrastructure must stay updated because the cybersecurity landscape changes daily and threat actors continue to change their methods to overcome current defences.
 Threat intelligence systems focus on the evolution of cybersecurity and changes in threat actor methods.
-These systems are integral for proper defences for any organisation to ensure that their data is protected from current and future threats.
+These systems are integral to proper defences for any organisation to ensure that their data is protected from current and future threats.

 How to Stay Ahead of Threat Actors

 - Multi-Factor Authentication (MFA): Threat actors focus many of their initial attacks using phishing emails.
-If an employee falls for a phishing attack and divulges credentials, MFA would stop an attacker from continuing their campaign.
+If an employee falls for a phishing attack and divulges credentials, MFA can stop an attacker from continuing their campaign.

 - Intrusion detection and prevention: Automated tools with artificial intelligence technology activity monitor an organisation’s environment and automatically contain a threat before it leads to a data breach.

 Proofpoint offers several services that track threat actors and monitor your environment and activity.
 Proofpoint’s Targeted Attack Protection (TAP) provides visibility into an organisation’s environment, an attacker’s objectives (e.g., deploying ransomware or trying to gain access to endpoints), an attacker’s technique (e.g., macro or a PowerShell script), and progression (e.g., employees who clicked a malicious link).